On local weak limit and subgraph counts for sparse random graphs: Introduction

 Here and below all limits are as $n\to \infty$, unless stated otherwise.
-Since $(\mathcal{G}_*, d_{loc})$ is separable and complete \cite{aldouslyons}, a standard argument (e.g., Corollary~1 of \cite{billingsley_weak}) shows that $G_n \weaklyto G^*$ if and only if for each non-negative integer $r$ and each rooted connected graph $H$
+Since $(\mathcal{G}_*, d_{loc})$ is separable and complete \cite{aldouslyons}, a standard argument (e.g., Theorem~2.3 of \cite{billingsley_weak}) shows that $(G_n, v^*_n) \weaklyto G^*$ if and only if for each non-negative integer $r$ and each rooted connected graph $H$

 We focus on models of random graphs with bounded average degree.
 Among others, the inhomogeneous random graph model of Bollob\'{a}s, Janson and Riordan \cite{bollobasjansonriordan2011} and the preferential attachment model, see Berger, Borgs, Chayes and Saberi \cite{bergerborgschayessaberi2014} have been shown to have a weak limit (in an explicit form).
-The local weak limit, if it exists, yields a lot of information about the asymptotics of various graph parameters, see, e.g., \cite{benjaminilyonsschramm2013, bollobasjansonriordan2011, bollobasriordan2011, bordenavelelarge2009, lovasz-hom-book}.
+Recently such a limit was also shown to exist for random planar graphs \cite{stufler2019}.
+The local weak limit, if it exists, yields a lot of information about the asymptotics of various graph parameters, see, e.g., \cite{benjaminilyonsschramm2013, bollobasjansonriordan2011, bollobasriordan2011, bordenavelelarge2009, lovasz-hom-book, salez2011}.

-The present contribution consists of a general result, relating the asymptotics of subgraph counts with the weak limit, and its application in the area of random intersection graphs.
-This covers results of several previous papers, see Section~\ref{sec.applications}.
+The present contribution consists of a general result, Theorem~\ref{thm.gencounts}, relating the asymptotics of subgraph counts with the local weak limit, and its application in the area of random intersection graphs.

+The structure of the paper is as follows.
+In Section~\ref{sec.gencounts} we present and prove Theorem~\ref{thm.gencounts}.
+In a separate result, Theorem~\ref{thm.riglocal} of Section~\ref{sec.intro}, we determine the (very simple) local weak limit of several popular random intersection graph models.
+Combining this with Theorem~\ref{thm.gencounts} and using the fact that many important graph parameters can be expressed in terms of small subgraph counts, we obtain a number of previous and some new results for this type of models, see Section~\ref{sec.applications}.
+The same method works for any sparse random graph model where we have weak local convergence (see, e.g., Section~\ref{subsec.app.gen}).

+The first manuscript of this paper was completed and posted to arXiv in 2015 \cite{kurauskas2015}.
+Since then there has appeared some work in a similar general direction, including, for example, \cite{vadon2019}, unaware of the very general Theorem~\ref{thm.gencounts}.
+A recent book in preparation \cite{vanderhofstad2020} also devotes a chapter to weak limits as a general technique to study real world networks.
+The present version of the paper fixes several minor errors and omissions and has an updated literature list.